peter-boucher/llm-lab-katas/4-unstructured-checklist.md

 First, because we defined certain fields as `Optional[...] = None` in our Pydantic model, we have implicitly told the model “it’s okay if this is blank.”
 When using OpenAI’s structured output, the model will know it *can omit* optional fields or set them to null.
 If a required field (like name or skills) is truly missing from the text, the model might try to infer or it might leave it blank – but since it’s required in the schema, the safer behavior (to avoid a parsing error) is often to output something like an empty string or a placeholder.
 We can guide this behavior in our instructions.

 It’s good practice to **mention in the system prompt how to handle missing data**.
-For example, we could say: *“If a field is not mentioned, you may output `null` or `"N/A"` for that field.”* This explicitly signals to the model that it shouldn’t hallucinate or make something up just to fill the slot.
+For example, we could say: *“If a field is not mentioned, you may output `null` or `"N/A"` for that field.”* This explicitly signals to the model that it shouldn’t hallucinate or make something up to fill the slot.
 Instead, a null (or `"N/A"`) is the expected safe output for missing info.
 The choice between `null` vs `"N/A"` might depend on what your downstream system expects – `null` (JSON null) is nice because it’s clearly not a string of actual data.
 In our scenario, null is a good choice via the Pydantic schema (since those optional fields default to None).

 For example, if a resume has no mention of salary expectations, we’d want: